 There is a long-term, major, cumulative and unavoidable effect of sediment storage and flood control due to Project dams.
 Over the course of the proposed Project (e.g., a long-term effect), flood events will continue to occur that add sediment to the reservoirs upstream of New Bullards Bar, Our House Diversion Dam and Log Cabin Diversion Dam.
-These floods are unavoidable and are why YCWA is proposing sediment removal and low-level outflow sediment pass-through on Our House and Log Cabin diversion dams when these catastrophic events occur.
+These floods are unavoidable as is sediment storage.
+Floods enhance the mobility of the limited mobile particles available to the reach.
+YCWA is proposing low-level outflow sediment passage through Our House and Log Cabin diversion dams when flood events occur to enhance sediment availability to the Middle Yuba and Oregon Creek.
+Sediment mobility will continue to be reduced during controlled flow releases, which is an objective of the project and thus unavoidable.
+As an example, annual bedload discharge was estimated to be 10-60% under without-project flow conditions compared to the current project flow conditions.